antrea-io/antrea/docs/design/ovs-pipeline.md

 (SYN packet for TCP) was received through the local Antrea gateway.
 It rewrites the destination MAC address to that of the local Antrea gateway, loads `ToGatewayRegMark`, and forwards them to table [L3DecTTL].
 This ensures that reply packets can be forwarded back to the local Antrea gateway in subsequent tables.
-This flow is required to handle the following cases when AntreaProxy is not enabled:
+This flow is required to handle the following cases when Antrea Proxy is not enabled:

 - Reply traffic for connections from a local Pod to a ClusterIP Service, which are handled by kube-proxy and go through DNAT.
 In this case, the destination IP address of the reply traffic is the Pod which initiated the connection to the